OsaidM/AI-Current/README.md

-# Wagtail News Template

-This project template is designed for creating [Wagtail](https://wagtail.org) builds quickly, intended for developers to bootstrap their Wagtail site development using `wagtail start --template=`.
-The template comes with pre-defined pages, blocks, functionalities, and fixtures to streamline the initial setup process.

 ## Getting Started

 1. **Check that you have an appropriate version of Python 3** You want to make sure that you have a [compatible version](https://docs.wagtail.org/en/stable/releases/upgrading.html#compatible-django-python-versions) installed: